ogame-ninja/documentation/doc/settings.md

 If a script named `!sleep.ank` exists, it will be executed before the bot goes to sleep mode.
 If a script named `!wake.ank` exists, it will be executed after the bot exit the sleep mode.

+###### [automatic fleet save]
+If active, the bot will find the main fleet and fleet save it for the night and make sure it comes back for the wake up time.

+This is an experimental feature, keep an eye on it.

 ##### [Delete spy reports once imported]
 If selected, the in-game spy reports will be deleted once they are locally imported.